 Furthermore, we expect the fellow to participate in clinical and research activities throughout their training, including active clinical trials of new and emerging therapies conducted at the Cleveland Clinic, as well as prospective and retrospective studies.
 We anticipate that trainees who complete this fellowship program will be prepared to pursue clinical and academic careers focused in obesity medicine and to become competent teachers of obesity medicine and future leaders in this emerging discipline.

 The strength of this program is the combination of the robust clinical exposure to multiple obesity subtypes in diverse patient population and the clinical expertise of numerous clinicians and clinical investigators in interdisciplinary obesity clinics across the Cleveland Clinic.
 We believe an OM fellow will have a well-rounded clinical case exposure as well as a structured, productive mentorship.
 Our faculty are clearly all committed to the disease of obesity and invested in this fellowship.
 And, most importantly, we work well together as a team and like to have fun.

 Bariatric and Metabolic Institute (BMI)

-This is a large interdisciplinary clinic at main campus focused on the management and treatment of obesity, including monotherapy and combination interventions with lifestyle, pharmacological and surgical therapeutic options.
+This is a large interdisciplinary clinic at Main Campus focused on the management and treatment of obesity, including monotherapy and combination interventions with lifestyle, pharmacological and surgical therapeutic options.
 The environment at the BMI provides a well-rounded clinical experience, from managing patients with severe class III obesity (BMI>60) and complex bariatric surgical patients with heart failure or chronic venous thromboembolisms to bipolar patients with medication-induced weight gain and patients in need of an organ transplant or other non-bariatric surgery.
 The fellow will work closely with an interprofessional team consisting of behavioral psychologists, registered dietitian nutritionists, exercise physiologists and bariatric surgeons.
 At the BMI, the fellow will develop and maintain their own clinical continuity clinic of both obesity medicine and bariatric surgical patients.

 Primary Faculty at the BMI are listed below.